Yves Frégnac: Later career and critical perspectives

 In his later career, Frégnac became an influential voice on the future of neuroscience research.
 His 2017 Science publication critically examined the increasing industrialization of neuroscience and the challenges of big data approaches to understanding the brain.
 While initially supporting the Human Brain Project, he became a notable critic of its direction, expressing concerns about oversimplified approaches to brain modeling.
 At the time of his death, he was working on a book titled "Manifesto: In Praise and Defence of a Better Science of Brain and Mind," which remained unfinished.

 Legacy

 Frégnac was known for his demanding but inspiring teaching style at institutions including École Normale Supérieure and CentraleSupélec.
 He deliberately presented complex material to challenge students and identify those truly passionate about neuroscience.
-Beyond his scientific work, Frégnac was an accomplished photographer, having held his first exhibition in 1978.
+Beyond his scientific work, Frégnac was a photographer, having held his first exhibition in 1978.